 Finally, click “Install” and proceed until you see the window where you can finalize the installation.
 We will not use “Anaconda Cloud” just yet, so I’ll untick the box.

 Author’s note: If you are interested in becoming a data scientist, then go ahead and download our free data science career guide.

-We just showed you how to install Python and Jupyter (through the Anaconda Distribution).
 Now you have the Python language, a text editor, many applications, and packages.
 You also have the Jupyter Notebook App.
 You can open the start menu and select Jupyter Notebook’s icon from there.

 A new window will pop up.
 It will take a few seconds for the App to load.
 Once this is done, your web browser will open a new tab with the Jupyter Dashboard.

 And this is how to install Python and Jupyter on your computer.
 In our next post, we will go through Jupyter’s interface describing its dashboard.
 This is the right way to continue your introduction to Python.
 (Unless you haven’t read the super-informative 365 Python Programming Guide yet.
 It’s a must-read for anyone getting started with Python, so don’t miss out on gaining some invaluable Python knowledge.)